DataDog/orchestrion/_docs/content/docs/dd-trace-go/custom-trace.md

 propagation.
 This means that traces may be split on _goroutine_ boundaries unless a {{<godoc import-path="context" name="Context" >}} or
 {{<godoc import-path="net/http" package="http" name="Request" prefix="*">}}
-value carying trace context is passed across.
+value carrying trace context is passed across.

 Trace context carrying {{<godoc import-path="context" name="Context" >}} values
 are those that: